Music A Level

 Ms Harrisson says

-“Unlike more traditional A level Music courses, which tend to focus solely on Western art music, the Eduqas course enables students to study an additional area of interest (currently Rock and Pop).”
+”Unlike more traditional A level Music courses, which tend to focus solely on Western art music, the Eduqas course enables students to study an additional area of interest (currently Rock and Pop).
+It also allows students to specialise in either composing or performing, according to their personal strengths, and prepares students for a wide range of higher education courses, including music courses with both a traditional and contemporary focus.”

 WHY STUDY THIS SUBJECT?